Reg-Hub/API/KYB_README.md

 | PE | Prince Edward Island |
 | _F | Federal |

+## Notes on Business Search Results Scoring

+Business Search results are scored based on proximity of the result to the search criteria.
+The score is a measurement of how many changes to the string are required to make the result match the criteria exactly (after some cleaning).
+The search is completed with the criteria as provided, but for scoring results we clean both the search criteria and the result prior to scoring.
+Here are some examples of cleaning that will happen on both the search criteria and result:

+- Remove all punctuation and special characters (@, ?, !, <, >, etc.)
+- Remove all legal endings from business name (LTD, LLC, CO, etc.)
+- Replace any accented characters with non-accented versions

+Additionally, we add partial scores to entity which are no longer active or are registered extra-provincially.
+This is so that in the case of multiple results, active registrations in their home jurisdiction will be scored better.

+If the search criteria (business name) is an exact character-for-character match of the result, you can expect a score of < 1.
+(0 if it's also active and registered in that jurisdiction). (edited

 ## Business Reports

 A typical request to create a business report order would look like the following: